(Updated August 2, 2021)

 All this to say, until it cools off – or until our ice-pack experiments result in something workable – we won’t be shipping birds. :-(.

 In addition to the returned chickens, I have more in the brooder and more on the way.
-So that leaves me with more than 600 pullets that I need to sell locally within the next few weeks!
+So that leaves me with more than a lot of pullets that I need to sell locally within the next few weeks!

 – Joe Claborn